Calvin-Pang/calvin-pang.github.io/content/post/coffee-tips/index.md

 One interesting thing about me is that I stopped drinking soda after coming to US in 2022.
 Since then, coffee has become an essential drink for me every day.
 In this post, I write down my favorite cafes (most of them are close to UCLA), and my personal recipes of coffee.
 Feel free to have a try and they will not let you down!

+- Starbucks: Certainly, when you have no idea where to buy a cup of coffe, Starbucks is always a reliable fallback option.